Azure/azure-sdk/docs/dotnet/introduction.md

 }
 ```

-TODO: Add "Do name the options parameter type name with the _Options_ suffix ... ?

 {% include requirement/MUST id="dotnet-params-complex" %} use the _options_ parameter pattern for complex service methods.

 {% include requirement/MAY id="dotnet-params-complex" %} use the _options_ parameter pattern for simple service methods that you expect to `grow` in the future.